Health insurance exchanges: What you need to know

 How do I know if the plan I select will let me continue to see my doctor?

-Health insurance plans offered through the exchanges must make a directory of participating doctors available to you.
+Health insurance plans offered through the marketplaces must make a directory of participating doctors available to you.
 Be sure to check the directory or call your doctor to check on his or her participation before you choose a plan.

 See more In-depth